- Describe basics of normal reproductive physiology in the male and female dog and cat

 - Male Dogs – Benefits of castration in male dogs include decreased incidence of testicular neoplasia and non-neoplastic prostate disease, and possible increased lifespan.
 Testicular neoplasia is a common tumor of aged, intact male dogs, with a reported incidence of 0.9%.
 Morbidity generally is low.
 Benign prostatic hypertrophy (BPH) is a very common disorder of male dogs, with reported incidence of 75-80% in dogs aged 6 years or more.
 Again, morbidity generally is low.
 Finally, several studies have documented increased lifespan in castrated male dogs compared to intact males.
 This may be due to greater care by owners after the “investment” of surgery has been made in that animal, or may be due to a decrease in sexually dimorphic behaviors that put the animal at increased risk, such as roaming.

 Detriments of castration in male dogs include complications of surgery; increased incidence of prostatic neoplasia, transitional cell carcinoma, osteosarcoma, lymphosarcoma, and hemangiosarcoma; increased incidence of anterior cruciate ligament (ACL) injury and hip dysplasia; obesity; and possible increased incidence of diabetes mellitus.
-Some reports also suggests increased incidence of behavioral disorders, such as fear of storms.
+Some reports also suggest increased incidence of behavioral disorders, such as fear of storms.
 Reported incidence of post-surgical complications in dogs is 6.1%, with most reported complications mild and self-resolving.
 Prostatic neoplasia, transitional cell carcinoma, osteosarcoma, and hemangiosarcoma generally are low in incidence but high in morbidity and mortality.
 No breed predisposition has been identified for prostatic neoplasia, but does exist for the other cancers noted.
 Incidence of ACL injury in dogs is relatively high, at 1.8%, and morbidity may be high, although this is generally considered to be a curable condition with surgery.
 Again, some breeds, most notably large and giant breeds, are predisposed to ACL injury.
 Obesity is high in incidence but morbidity can be controlled by the owner or guardian.

 Appropriate recommendation for castration of male dogs is less readily evident than is that for male cats.
 While a given male dog can produce many more offspring than can a given bitch, suggesting that castration is necessary for population control, the significant morbidity associated with castration as a possible predisposing cause of the conditions described above suggests that castration is not recommended when considering the animal as an individual.
 I believe this recommendation must be made on a case-by-case basis, evaluating the breed of the dog, his intended working life or activity level, and the owner’s wishes regarding use of that animal for breeding.
 Many owners choose castration for male dogs to control normal male reproductive behaviors that we have deemed to be inappropriate, such as mounting.